-As much as I enjoy watching a great safety do their job on the football field, what I enjoy even more is hearing about managers who have a similar sense about their own ‘playing field’.
+As much as I enjoy watching a great safety do his job on the football field, what I enjoy even more is hearing about managers who have a similar sense about their own ‘playing field’.
 These are individuals who see what’s happening around them and make sure they are where they need to be to be most effective.
 For those who oversee others in the workplace, not enough can be said about having a well-developed business acumen.
 Better still, is when they guide their team members to have this same sense.
 To learn more about this, I had a conversation with one who wrote a book on the topic.

 During this particular Manager’s Roadhouse Podcast interview, I was enjoying a plate of fries!
 Please don’t let that distract you too much.